openhab/openhab-addons/bundles/org.openhab.binding.chromecast/README.md

 The binding integrates Google Chromecast streaming devices.
 It not only acts as a typical binding, but also registers each Chromecast device as an audio sink that can be used for playback.

-When a Chromecast is used as an audio sink, the Chromecast connects to OpenHAB to get the audio streams.
+When a Chromecast is used as an audio sink, the Chromecast connects to openHAB to get the audio streams.
-The binding sends the Chromecast URLs for getting the audio streams based on the Primary Address (Network Settings configuration) and OpenHAB HTTP port.
+The binding sends the Chromecast URLs for getting the audio streams based on the Primary Address (Network Settings configuration) and openHAB HTTP port.
 These URL defaults can be overridden with the Callback URL configuration parameter.

 This can be configured on the binding level: